hoavinhly/covid-19_dashboard/README.md

 # covid-19_dashboard
 A simple dashboard for Covid_19
+This dashboard database is covid_19 open data